antononcube/Raku-Math-SparseMatrix/README-work.md

 ## Acknowledgements

-Thanks to [@lizmat](https://github.com/lizmat) and [@timo](https://github.com/timo) for helping figuring out the proper use of `postcircumfix:<[]>` and `postcircumfix:<[; ]>` in order to named rows and column functionalities.
+Thanks to [@lizmat](https://github.com/lizmat) and [@timo](https://github.com/timo) for helping figuring out the proper use of `postcircumfix:<[]>` and `postcircumfix:<[; ]>` in order to have the named rows and columns functionalities.

 -----